bruceravel/demeter/documentation/Athena/analysis/lr.rst

    multiple scattering paths will add considerable systematic uncertainty to this analysis.

-When you select “Log-Ratio” from the main menu, the main window is replaced with the log-ratio/phase-difference tool, shown below.
+When you select :quoted:`Log-Ratio` from the main menu, the main window is replaced with the log-ratio/phase-difference tool, shown below.

 .. figure:: ../images/lr.png